ibm-cloud-docs/BlockStorage/disaster-recovery.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Disaster Recovery - Failover with an inaccessible Primary volume
+# Disaster Recovery - Fail over with an inaccessible Primary volume

 If a catastrophic failure or disaster causes an outage on the primary site, customers can perform the following actions to quickly access their data on the secondary site.